moerwald/moerwald.github.io/_posts/2019-08-04-git-logs-in-powershell.markdown

 ---
 layout: post
-title:  "Convert GIT log entries to PowerShell objects"
+title:  "Convert GIT log entries to PowerShell objects" published : true
-date:   2019-08-04 17:33:00 +0000
+categories:
+    - GIT
-categories: GIT PowerShell
+    - PowerShell
 ---

-Sometimes you’re in the situation where you’ve to revert a specific commit via git revert sha1.
-Sometimes you only have a ticket number (in the best case …) and need to find out the corresponding GIT SHA1.
+Sometimes you're in the situation where you've to revert a specific commit via git revert sha1.
+Sometimes you only have a ticket number (in the best case ) and need to find out the corresponding GIT SHA1.

-Option 1: Type git log and read the commit messages ...
+* Option 1: Type git log and read the commit messages ...

-Option 2: Convert the git log output to a PowerShell object.
+* Option 2: Convert the git log output to a PowerShell object.

-How can option two be realized?
+## How can option two be realized?

 Well GIT log supports pretty-formats, which you can use to sculpture your stdout output to make it easier to parse.
 Below you see the one-liner using the advantage of this formating feature:

 {% highlight powershell %}
 {% raw %}